BardicDefense/purple-hack/spells.md

 #### Hold Monster

 _Enchantment (R: Medium, D: 1 minute)_
-Save: Special (Arc).
+Save: Special (Arcana).
 One or more living creatures of any size are hypnotised and become helpless.
-The caster can choose one target (Very Hard save), or up to four (separate Hard saves).
+The caster can choose one target (Arcana 17 save), or up to four (separate Arcana 14 saves).

 #### Iron Body